February 10

 The truth is, we're much more afraid of what we think "society" will say than what other people actually will say.
 We tend to repress our own wants and needs because we fear that others will see us as selfish or self-absorbed.
 But when am I more effective in helping other people?
 It's when my needs are being met, and I'm taking care of myself.
 It's when I listen to my inner self and actually heed its message, taking time for myself or reading what I need to read or not overwhelming myself with obligations.

-We're taught to listen to our parents, to our elders, to our teachers, to our bosses, to our leaders, but we're never taught to listen to ourselves.
+We're taught to listen to our parents, to our elders, to our teachers, to our bosses, to our leaders, but we're rarely taught to listen to ourselves.
 It's time that we learn that lesson ourselves, for it's a very important one, whether it's taught widely or not.

 Questions to ponder: